Need more information about Shabbat? Check out our Shabbat Made Easy Guide

 What if I do it wrong? – You can’t do it wrong!
-If you take the time to create a Shabbat experience for yourself or your family, you’re doing it right.
-Shabbat looks different in every home, so think about what will be the most meaningful for you and your family.
+If you take the time to create a Shabbat dinner experience for yourself or your family, you’re doing it right.
+Conducting a Shabbat dinner will look different in every home, so think about what will be the most meaningful for you and your family.
 Forgive yourself if/when it doesn’t happen the way you planned and try again next week.
 Find your Shabbat rhythm and see where it takes you.

 What if I’m at someone else’s house? – When you find yourself outside of your own space, you can still create a meaningful Shabbat experience.
 (It’s also Ok to wait until next week too.)
 Maybe you won’t be able to light the candles or drink the wine/grape juice, but perhaps you can take a moment to be grateful for your friends and family and the meal you will eat with them.
-If you are at the home of someone who also celebrates Shabbat, enjoy learning about how they do it.
+If you are at the home of someone who is hosting a Jewish Friday dinner, enjoy learning about how they do it.

 Is this something I can do alone?
 What if I don’t have a partner or children in my home? – Shabbat happens every week, no matter who we are with or where we are.
 For some people Shabbat is about being with family but for others, Shabbat is about taking a day to rest, rejuvenate and relax.